 In terms of freezing, I have not tried.
 You will find rice can become a bit mushy when thawed from being frozen.
 You can try it and see for yourself how you like it if you want.

 Craving more Cajun flavors?!
-Try out this cajun alfredo pasta it is bursting with a creamy flavor.
+Try out this Instant Pot Red Lobster Copycat Cajun Chicken Alfredo it is bursting with a creamy flavor.

 This Instant Pot Jambalaya is a delicious quick instant pot version of the Cajun favorite, Jambalaya.
 Featuring chicken, Andouille sausage & shrimp for a truly classic New Orleans taste.